mtranter/funamots/README.md

 DynamoDB has some non trivial data modelling & querying rules.
 This library expresses those rules as typescript types.

+This library leans on some type level programming to stop mistakes at compile time that normally arent caught until runtime.

+e.g. The compiler will whinge at you if you try and

+- query by non key attributes
+- get with non key attributes
+- put an item missing key attributes
+- get/query/put with key attributes whos types do not match the configured table

+The syntax is also much friendlier than the vanilla AWS DynamoDB client.

 ## How?

 ### Basic Usage - Hash Key Only